9.ZZZ -- Abstract Dream Analysis Solution

 "Nothing left to do but cry" by Lulu

 The "to do but cry" part of the title of the song by Lulu is not clued, and perhaps the title was abbreviated to the first two words somewhere.
 And the last two boxes just tell you these are Wacky Wordies.
-The initials spell THE MIT V. BUTTON.
-Not sure what this means, though.
+The initials spell THE MITV BUTTON.
+This refers to a button from a Java applet described here which once let people at MIT select programs from a list to play on MITV student cable channel 36.

 Then we have the blanks: